 “What a shit show,” the officer mumbled.
 A pause filled the air as the three of us went silent, and then the other man left us to join the others in the living room.

 Captain Miranda reassigned the earlier homicide case and gave Cian and me the next week off.
-She ended the phone call with me by saying, “And if you guys have something you want to tell me, it can wait until you get back.”
+She ended the phone call by saying, “And if you guys have something you want to tell me, it can wait until you get back.”
 There was a light smile in her voice.

 Mina had confessed to everything.
 She needed a plan to save her medical cadaver program when funding was cut.
 What started as stealing John and Jane Does from the city morgue turned into something far more personal.
 She made lists.
 Her students did most of the dirty work, but not all.
 When it came to Dunne’s exes, she all but bragged at the pain caused.
 She regretted nothing.
 “I may go to prison, but Cian won’t escape the one I’ve placed in his head,” she was quoted as saying in her official confession.

 I couldn’t turn back time and change the past, but I could be a part of brightening Dunne’s future.

 I found him on the fire escape of my apartment, catching snow with his tongue.

 “Ever been ice skating?”
 I asked, as I pulled up a seat on the step behind him, wrapping my legs around his body from the back.